How To Create More Effective Group Projects

-In college group projects can be a real pain in the tailbone.
-As a person who has endured plenty of study groups, group work, and group projects I can attest to that personally.
+In college, group projects can be a real pain in the tailbone.
+As a person who has endured plenty of study groups, group work, and group projects, I can attest to that personally.
 I am not saying that these always fail, but it requires a lot of planning and time commitment.
-You usually have three types of people in a group: the want to do it all (but not necessarily this could be just the leader or the delegator depending on the person you work with), the middle person (the person who does their fair share and gets their task done), the freeloader (the person who just doesn’t have their stuff together) I will talk about the three types and how to deal with them:
+You usually have three types of people in a group: the want to do it all (the leader or the delegator depending on the person you work with), the middle person (the person who does their fair share and gets their task done), and the freeloader (the person who doesn’t have their stuff together.)
+I will talk about the three types and how to deal with them.

 The Three Types Of People In Group Projects

-In my experience with group projects there are usually three types of people.
+In my experience with group projects, there are usually three types of people.
 The Do-It-Aller or Delegator, The Middle Person, and The Freeloader.
-By finding these people in your group you are better able to actually function with group projects and steer them in the right direction using the tips I give below.
+By finding these people in your group, you can better function with group projects and steer them in the right direction using the tips I give below.

 The Do-It-Aller or Delegator